-Furthermore, in cases of alleged sexual assault, domestic violence, dating violence, stalking, sexual harassment, and sexual misconduct, the investigation will be completed by the Title IX Coordinator or the Dean of Students Office.
-Once all evidence has been collected, materials will be given to the Student Title IX Review Board, which is comprised of a minimum of three administrators.
-Training shall be provided to all members of such panels.
-For details on the administrative investigation process, please refer to the Definitions and Protocols portion of this section.
+Cases of alleged sexual assault, domestic violence, dating violence, stalking, sexual harassment, and sexual misconduct involving students and staff will be investigated by the Title IX coordinator, deputy Title IX coordinator or the dean of students Office.
+An associated criminal investigation may be conducted by the university police or local law enforcement.
+For details on the administrative investigation process, please refer to the definitions and protocols portion of this section.

+TITLE IX, VAWA

-Title IX, VAWA Definitions and Protocols (Code of Conduct):
+Definitions and Protocols (Code of Conduct):